thylong/playdate.nvim/README.md

 }
 ```

+## Commands

+- `:PlaydateSetup` - Sets up LuaLS for a Playdate project
+- `:PlaydateBuild` - Compile the local project
+- `:PlaydateRun` - Compile and run the local project in the Playdate simulator
+- `:PlaydateRunOnly` - Run the local project in the Playdate simulator

 ## How it works

 When loaded, the plugin looks for a [`pdxinfo`](https://sdk.play.date/2.6.2/Inside%20Playdate.html#pdxinfo) file in the current working directory to determine if it is a Playdate project.
 If so, it will overwrite the `lua_ls` configuration with the following (including any custom settings provided in `server_settings`):